department-of-veterans-affairs/vets-website/README.md

 yarn watch --env.entry static-pages,auth
 ```

-The `entryname` for your application can be found in its `manifest.json` file.
+The `entry name` for your application can be found in its `manifest.json` file.

 If you're developing a feature that requires the API, but can't or don't want to
 run it locally, you can specify `--env.api`: